 Although I know having a needle in your foot is not anyone’s idea of a good time, this procedure works extremely well.
 In 2007, a study was conducted with 101 patients in the United Kingdom that demonstrated partial or total symptom improvement in 94% of the patients with 84% becoming totally pain-free as a result of the alcohol injections.
 Before we do any injecting, we numb the area which greatly alleviates any pain caused by the injection itself.

-In addition to alcohol injections, the pain from neuromas can be alleviated using metatarsal padding and orthotics although these methods will not eliminate the neuroma.
+Finally, the pain from neuromas can be alleviated using metatarsal padding and orthotics although these methods will not eliminate the neuroma.

 If you want to nip your neuroma in the bud, call us at 206-368-7000 or request an appointment online.